Zenfolio review – exciting new portfolio tools

 Zenfolio prices

 Zenfolio offers 3 different pricing plans for its portfolio-centered platform.
-The cheapest Portfolio plan costs $3.00/month, the most expensive ProSuite one is $30.00/month.
+The most expensive ProSuite plan costs $7.00/month, the most expensive ProSuite one is $20.00/month.
 Overall, this platform is just slightly cheaper than the industry standard.

 There's also a 14-day trial for each plan, letting you to take a proper look at what this platform can do.

-Now let's see which plan is meant for who:
+Now, let's see which plan is meant for whom:

 - Use the Portfolio plan if you are looking to make a simple portfolio site.
-You can make shareable client galleries: something crucial for photographers, but can't sell online or use multi-page templates.
+You can make shareable client galleries, which is something crucial for photographers, but can't sell online or use multi-page templates.

-- Use the PortfolioPlus plan if you require a multi-page website, eCommerce features, or wish to do some email marketing.
-This is meant for photographers that look to sell their art.
+- Use the PortfolioPlus plan if you require a multi-page website, eCommerce features, or email marketing.
+This plan is meant for photographers who want to sell their art.

-- Use the ProSuite plan if you’re a professional photographer – it has automated client bookings, sells pre-paid packages, and enables auto fulfillment.
-Perfect if you want to spend more time behind a lens rather than managing orders on your website.
+- Use the ProSuite plan if you’re a professional photographer.
+It has automated client bookings, sells pre-paid packages, and enables auto fulfillment.
+It's perfect if you want to spend more time behind a lens rather than managing orders on your website.

 I highly recommend switching from the old Zenfolio platform to the new one – it’s cheaper and more modern.